ddeleon1934/WeatherApp/README.md

 - Weather-specific emoji icons.

 ## Enhancements
-I added the following features to the original tutorial:
+I added a few changes to the original tutorial:
 - Display both Celsius and Fahrenheit.
-- Improved error handling for various HTTP status codes.
 - Customized the layout and styling.

 ## Credits